syntasso/workshop/enhancing-a-promise/README.md

 * `xaasRequestPipeline`: this is the pipeline that will create the resources required to run Postgres on a worker cluster.
 Here is where we'll set the value for the `costCentre` label based on the user input.
 * `workerClusterResources`: this contains all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
 This is where we will tell the Postgres Operator to create instances with a `costCentre` label.

-The `postgres-resource-request.yaml` file is an example of how to request an postgres instance from the platform.
+The `postgres-resource-request.yaml` file is an example of how to request a postgres instance from the platform.
 As an application developer, we will need to update this request to include the newly defined `costCentre` property.

 ### Adding a new property to the xaasCrd